 Pest Control - Bedbugs

-Note: Adur & Worthing Councils do not offer a service to deal with bedbugs, this page is to offer advice and information only.
-Please see our pest control homepage for how to request a pest control service.
+Note: Adur & Worthing Councils do not offer a pest control service.
+This page is to offer advice and information only.
+Please see our pest control homepage for how to find a pest control service.

 What are bedbugs?